br-mat/annoying-plant/README.md

 ![save on Pico](./docs/thonny3.png)

+![Run sketch](./docs/thonny4.png)

 When you hit the **Run** button the programm should start to execute on the Pico, if you want to stop the code hit the red **STOP**.

-![Run sketch](./docs/thonny4.png)
+The Led should blink from now until you stop the code from executing.
+But the code wont execute as soon as the board is powered on in order to achieve that see bellow. <br>

 <br>

+**Additional:** <br>
-A better way to implement something similar is shown in blink.py from the code folder.
+A better and maybee more 'pythonic' way to implement something similar is shown in blink.py from the code folder.
 Load it or copy the code manually into your ThonnyIDE.

 <pre><code>
 #import existing code